Department of Student Rights and Community Standards

 10. To decline to provide information at a Student Conduct Process.

 11. To be accompanied by an Advisor at all phases of a Student Conduct Process.
-See OEO Policy for additional details pertaining to OEO Resolution Process.
+See the Formal Complaint Process and Title IX Grievance Process for details regarding OEO resolution processes.

 12. To receive a timely notification in writing of the outcome via campus email.

-13. To an appeal of the outcome, as outlined in the appeals process.
+13. To file an appeal of the outcome, as outlined in the appeals process.

 14. To be assured of confidentiality, whenever possible, in accordance with the terms of the federal Family Educational Rights and Privacy Act.